Draxen-0x/Draxen-0x/README.md

 ## 👤 About Me

-**Draxen** here — real name Ahmed Yasser.
-I'm a high school student who spends way too much time staring at disassemblers and binary dumps, and I wouldn't have it any other way.
+**Draxen** here — Real name Ahmed Yasser.
+I'm a school student who spends way too much time staring at disassemblers and binary dumps, and I wouldn't have it any other way.

 My main thing is **Reverse Engineering**: cracking open compiled binaries, figuring out what they're hiding, and understanding machines at the level most people never bother with.
 I grind **CTF competitions** to keep those skills sharp, and I'm constantly picking up new low-level knowledge along the way.